kanidm/kanidm/book/src/developers/designs/repl_future_considerations.rst

 However, we must now discuss the tomstone purging process.

 A tombstone would store the CID upon which it was ... well - tombstoned.
-As a result, the entry itself is aware of it's state.
+As a result, the entry itself is aware of its state.

 The tombstone purge process would work by detecting the MIN RUV of all replicas.
 If the MIN RUV is greater than the tombstone CID, then it must be true that all replicas HAVE the tombstone as